sap-tutorials/Tutorials/tutorials/iot-onboard-device/iot-onboard-device.md

 [ACCORDION-BEGIN [Step 1: ](Decide which devices to onboard)]

 Onboarding of devices is not just something that you do one-time when establishing a data model for your IoT application.
 You do this continuously (and also off-boarding) during the operation of your IoT application.
-To make this a smooth process where you can be sure the device works but also all other systems are aware fo the device automating this with scripts is essential.
-We will also use a script in this tutorial.
+To make this a smooth process where you can be sure the device works but also all other systems are aware of the device automating this with scripts is essential.
+You will also use a script in this tutorial.

 When onboarding a device and when doing this in the context of a business application you need to bring together the technical activation and the application integration into a coherent process.
-For example a sim card might need to be activated or a handling unit in ERP might need to know, that there is now a tracker which is supposed to send data on the geographic position of the handling unit.
+For example a SIM card might need to be activated or a handling unit in ERP might need to know, that there is now a tracker which is supposed to send data on the geographic position of the handling unit.

 So to be able to do this one first has to collect the technical ids of the involved devices and the application ids of the involved application objects as a basis.
 Such a list could look like this: